Arefyazdkhasti/ClassScheduling/README.md

 # ClassScheduling
 Schedule classes or jobs with different weight without collision

-Based on weighted job scheduling problem
+Based on weighted job scheduling problem (with different days and weight support)